monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-1.md

 Ubuntu and Debian are some common distributions of linux

 ## Task 3 - Interaction with machine (Browser-Base)
-In this room, you can interact with Ubuntu Linux directly in your browser To do this simply press start machine button and wait for the machine to deploy
+In this room, I can interact with an Ubuntu Linux machine directly in my browser.
+Simply pressing the Start Machine button and wait for the system to deploy.

 ## Task 4 - Running First Few Commands
 In Linux, tasks are often performed using the command line instead of a GUI, which allows faster and more precise system control.